TritonDataCenter/sdc-amon-agent/README.md

 **This is an experimental repository and is not yet production-ready**

+*For now, the actual amon agent code used by Triton/Manta components is available at https://github.com/joyent/sdc-amon/*

 This repository is part of the Joyent Triton project.
 See the [contribution guidelines](https://github.com/joyent/triton/blob/master/CONTRIBUTING.md) and general documentation at the main